Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ## Installation

 Installation of the Julia component is only a few lines.
-After pressing `]` while in the REPL to enter Pkg mode, we execute
+After pressing `]` while in the REPL to enter Pkg mode, we enter:

 ```
 add https://github.com/Clemapfel/mousetrap_windows_jll